You are here

 The Summer Research Opportunities Program (SROP) at Ohio State is designed to help historically underrepresented students explore opportunities for graduate study and academic careers.
 Over the course of nine weeks during the summer, Ohio State SROP participants will conduct research with a faculty mentor on a topic of mutual interest, and participate in activities crucial to preparation for graduate school, including workshops on research skills, seminars on topics related to graduate education, and professional development events.
 At the end of the summer program, participants present their research at a campus summary conference and a regional conference.

-SROP is overseen by the Committee on Institutional Cooperation.
+SROP is overseen by the Big Ten Academic Alliance.

 All historically underrepresented undergraduates who are U.S. citizens and meet the criteria listed in the qualifications section below are eligible to participate in the program.
 The selection process targets groups underrepresented in graduate education.
 Priority is given to those students who have not participated in SROP previously.